lsalik2/chroma/README.md

 ## Installation

-You can easily add ChromaText to your apps or server by clicking [here](https://discord.com/oauth2/authorize?client_id=1356766929800532281).
-However, if you're interested in contributing, or maybe creating your own version of ChromaText, then you can do so by following the guide below.
+You can easily add Chroma to your apps or server by clicking [here](https://discord.com/oauth2/authorize?client_id=1356766929800532281).
+However, if you're interested in contributing, or maybe creating your own version of Chroma, then you can do so by following the guide below.

 ### Requirements